c-e-github/LoraDTU/README.md

 ## Background

-LoraDTU is based on [OpenDTU](https://github.com/tbnobody/OpenDTU).
+LoraDTU is based on [OpenDTU](https://github.com/tbnobody/OpenDTU) (by the way, a fantastic project).
 The aim of the redevelopment was to control the inverter output depending on the current power demand in order to optimise the use of the battery integrated in the system.
 All adjustments were only made for a special system with a Hoymiles HM-800 and a 24 V LiFePO4 battery.

 The current power requirement is read from a smart meter and transmitted to the DTU via LoRa.
-(The corresponding projects can be found on Github under Ausleser-fuer-Stromzaehler-Smartmeter-Landis-Gyr-E450 and Ausleser-fuer-Stromzaehler-Smartmeter-Ensor-eRS801.)
+(The corresponding projects can be found on Github under [Ausleser-fuer-Stromzaehler-Smartmeter-Landis-Gyr-E450](https://github.com/c-e-github/Ausleser-fuer-Stromzaehler-Smartmeter-Landis-Gyr-E450) and [Ausleser-fuer-Stromzaehler-Smartmeter-Ensor-eRS801](https://github.com/c-e-github/Ausleser-fuer-Stromzaehler-Smartmeter-Ensor-eRS801).)

 In contrast to OpenDTU, the project LoraDTU is not actively maintained and updated - it is more a proof of concept.
 (Nevertheless, any bug reports, suggestions for improvement and other comments on LoraDTU are welcome, please contact the autor C-E via k-l-p@gmx.de.)